AWooldrige/puppet/README.markdown

  3. Set hostname if asked, following scheme of {model}{increment}.

-For desktop1 to auto decrypt and mount the internal SATA HDD:
+For main desktop to auto decrypt and mount the internal SATA HDD:

  1. Configure auto unlocking of partition:
      1. Retrieve password from password manager for drive starting UUID=cd5e45c0